jackcox15/Kairos/docs/architecture.md

 **Other Protocols:**
 - Meshtastic: LoRa only
-- BATMAN-adv: WiFi/Ethernet only
+- Traditional Internet: TCP/IP only
 - Tor: TCP/IP only

 **Reticulum:**
-- LoRa, TCP/IP, I2P, Serial, UDP, Sneakernet - all the same
+- LoRa, TCP/IP, I2P, Serial, UDP, Sneakernet, all the same
 - Automatic multi-interface routing
 - Cryptographic identity independent of transport

-### Multi-Interface Intelligence
+### Agnostic Interfaces

-This is what makes KAIROS work:
+This is what makes Kairos work:

 **Traditional networking:** Primary interface + backup failover
 **Reticulum:** All interfaces active simultaneously